 We are a group of parishioners who design and write cards for those who are homebound, in the hospital, or just needing some spiritual encouragement, thus linking them to the life of our parish community.
 “Sharing God’s love through Cards of Faith.”

 Volunteers contact new parishioners, welcome them, answer their questions, and meet and greet them at Sunday Mass.
 This act of aloha helps new parishioners assimilate into our parish community.

 We encourage fellowship and a welcoming spirit within our church community.
 We serve refreshments after Sunday Masses on the fourth Sunday of each month which we warmly refer to as our Ohana Sunday.

-Upon notification of a death of a loved one, we reach out to comfort the family and help coordinate the funeral Mass, the viewing, and light refreshments.
-We assist the Parish priests as they plan for wakes, funerals, and burials.
+Upon notification of the death of a loved one, we reach out to comfort the family and help coordinate the funeral Mass, the viewing, and light refreshments.
+We assist the Parish priests or deacons as they plan for wakes, funerals, and burials.
 Our volunteers are experienced in matters related to funeral planning.

-We share Christ’s love with men and women living behind bars.
-Volunteers minister in many ways to include prayer and faith sharing groups, bible study, academic studies, music, and bringing the Holy Eucharist to inmates.
+We share Christ’s love with imprisoned men and women.
+We help in many ways to include ministering in prayer and faith sharing groups, bible studies, academic studies, music, and bringing the Holy Eucharist to inmates.

 Rita Clare Hall